Expressivity of Spiking Neural Networks: Proofs

-There does not exist a one-layer SNN with output neuron $v$ and input neuron $u_1$ such that $t_v(x) = f_i(x)$, $i=1,2$, on $[a,b]$, where $t_v(x)$ denotes the firing time of $v$ on input $t_{u_1} = x$. \end{proposition} \begin{proof} First, note that a one-layer SNN realizes a CPWL function.
-For $c_2 \neq 0$, $f_i$ is not continuous and therefore can not be emulated by the firing time of any one-layer SNN.
-Hence, it is left to consider the case $c_2=0$.
-If $u_1$ is the only input neuron, then $v$ fires if and only if $w_{u_1 v} > 0$ and by \eqref{eqn:firing_time} the firing time is given by
+where we do not fix the value at the breakpoint $x=c_3$.
+There does not exist an LSNN neuron $v$ with input neuron $u_1$ such that $t_v(x) = f(x)$ on $[a,b]$, where $f \in \{f_1, -f_1, f_2\}$ and $t_v(x)$ denotes the firing time of $v$ on input $t_{u_1} = x$. \end{proposition} \begin{proof} If $u_1$ is the only input neuron, then $v$ fires if and only if $w_{u_1 v} > 0$ and by \eqref{eqn:firing_time_specific} the firing time is given by

-i.e., $t_v \neq f_i$.
+i.e., $t_v \neq f$.
 Therefore, we introduce auxiliary input neurons $u_2, \dots, u_n$ and assume without loss of generality that $t_{u_i} + d_{u_i v} < t_{u_j} + d_{u_j v}$ for $j >i$.
 Here, the firing times $t_{u_i}$, $i=2, \dots,n$, are suitable constants.
-We will show that even in this extended setting $t_v \neq f_i$ still holds and thereby also the claim.
+We will show that even in this extended setting $t_v \neq f$ still holds and thereby also the claim.